Jean-Didier Vincent

-Jean-Didier Vincent (7 June 1935) is a French neurobiologist and neuropsychiatrist.
+Jean-Didier Vincent (7 June 1935 – 4 December 2024) was a French neurobiologist and neuropsychiatrist.
 He was Professor of Physiology at the Faculty of Medicine of the University of Bordeaux II and then at the University of Paris-Sud.
 From 1991 to 2004 Vincent was Director of the Alfred-Fessard Institute of Neurobiology at the CNRS.
-He has been a member of both the French Academy of Sciences and the French Academy of Medicine since 18 November 2003.
+He was a member of both the French Academy of Sciences and the French Academy of Medicine since 18 November 2003.

 Biography

-Vincent was born in Libourne, located in the Gironde department of Bordeaux.
-He is the only son of a Freemason wine broker.
+Vincent was born on 7 June 1935 in Libourne, located in the Gironde department of Bordeaux.
+He was the only son of a Freemason wine broker.

 He studied in Sainte-Foy-la-Grande (Gironde) at a Protestant college whose master intended him to study literature at the École normale supérieure, then at the Lycée Michel-Montaigne in Bordeaux.
 His parents, wine brokers and Protestants, encouraged him to undertake medical studies at the École du Service de Santé des Armées de Bordeaux.
 He majored in physics, chemistry and biology.
 As an intern in clinical services, he met the neuropsychiatrist Jacques Faure, who encouraged him to do research in this field.

 Vincent was a hospital biologist in physiology and functional explorations at the CHRU of Bordeaux (1966-1977), Professor without a chair (1973-1978) and professor of physiology at the Bordeaux Faculty of Medicine (1979-1992).
 He headed the Inserm 176/CNRS "Neurobiology of Behaviours" unit at the Bordeaux University Hospital (1978-1990) before taking over as Director of the Alfred-Fessart Institute in Gif-sur-Yvette from 1992 to 2003.
-He is Professor of Physiology at the Faculty of Medicine of Paris Sud, Hospital Practitioner at the Kremlin-Bicêtre Hospital (1992-2006) and Professor at the Institut Universitaire de France, Chair of Neuroendocrinology at the Faculty of Medicine of Paris-Sud, Paris XI University (1994-2004).
+He was Professor of Physiology at the Faculty of Medicine of Paris Sud, Hospital Practitioner at the Kremlin-Bicêtre Hospital (1992-2006) and Professor at the Institut Universitaire de France, Chair of Neuroendocrinology at the Faculty of Medicine of Paris-Sud, Paris XI University (1994-2004).

 In 1988, he signed the appeal to François Mitterrand.
 He has carried out research in neurobiology in the United States (postdoctoral fellowship at the Brain Institute of the University of California, Los Angeles) and then in France (CNRS, Inserm).

-Jean-Didier Vincent has been President of the National Council of Programmes at the Ministry of National Education since 2002, member of the CNRS Ethics of Science Committee (COMETS) and the INRA (Institut National de Recherché en Agronomie) Ethics and Precaution Committee for Agricultural Research Applications (COMEPRA).
+Vincent was President of the National Council of Programmes at the Ministry of National Education from 2002, a member of the CNRS Ethics of Science Committee (COMETS) and the INRA (Institut National de Recherché en Agronomie) Ethics and Precaution Committee for Agricultural Research Applications (COMEPRA).
 A member of the Executive Board of the Foundation for Political Innovation until 23 January 2009, he has been President of the Association pour l'Université Numérique Francophone Mondiale (UNFM) since October 2005.

+Married to Yveline Ricoul and later to Lucy Kukstas, he had five children.
+Jean-Didier Vincent died on 4 December 2024, at the age of 89.